 For fun, I included a couple of simple charts that show results from the profit-volume-cost analysis.
 Figure 1-5, for example, shows the Breakeven line chart.
 This line chart plots the total fixed costs, the total variable costs, and then the total sales.
 The intersection of the total sales line and the total fixed costs line shows the breakeven point.
 By comparing the slopes of the total sales and the variable costs line, you can also get an idea of how sensitive the profits are to changes in sales revenue.
 If you have a good eye, you can also even use the Breakeven line chart to roughly estimate the profit at various revenue levels.
 To do this, find the point on the total sales line equal to the sales revenue level for which you want to guesstimate profits.
-Then use the value axis (the vertical axis on the left side of the chart) to calibrate the difference between these two lines shows your profit or loss.
+Then use the value axis (the vertical axis on the left side of the chart) to calibrate the difference between the total sales line and the total variable costs line.
+The difference between these two lines shows your profit or loss.